Using OpenTSDB

 1. Install OpenTSDB

-To install OpenTSDB on a server, follow these steps:
+To install OpenTSDB on a server:

 1. Use the following command to install OpenJDK on the server: